ReqSuite® Requirements Manager (RM)

 The content bar is located on the left-hand side of the main screen and offers divers functions including project reload, dynamic attribute calculation, and project element search all of which are accessible via corresponding buttons and a text field in the upper bar area.
 The content bar can be switched between two different views on project contents, a folder view on project categories and a refinement view on category elements.

-The content chart usually occupies the major part of the main screen and is located right of the content bar.
+The content area usually occupies the major part of the main screen and is located right of the content bar.
 It offers comprehensive functions applicable to individual or groups of project category elements and can be switched between a table view and a board view depending on the configuration of the corresponding project category.

 The editing window is a pop-up graphic used to detail content elements and includes divers functions for the manipulation, commenting, reviewing, and versioning of project content data.